tethysplatform/tethys/docs/tethys_sdk/gizmos.rst

 *Parameters*:

 * **type** (string or literal, optional) - The type of dependency to import.
 This parameter can be used to include the CSS and JavaScript dependencies at different locations in the template.
-Valid values include "css" for CSS dependencies or "js" for JavaScript dependencies.
+Valid values include "css" for CSS dependencies, "global_css" for CSS library dependencies, "js" for JavaScript dependencies, and "global_js" for JavaScript library dependencies.

 *Examples*: